 Every credit card application you make will result in a hard inquiry on your credit report.
 While these inquiries are not severe and typically only result in a temporary ding to your credit score, when made simultaneously, they can be associated with risky behaviour.

-Again, while the impact to your credit score may be temporary, it’s recommended you avoid shuffling around your credit card stack if you plan on making a big financial decision in the near future such as applying for a mortgage.
+Again, while the impact on your credit score may be temporary, it’s recommended you avoid shuffling around your credit card stack if you plan on making a big financial decision in the near future such as applying for a mortgage.

 How many credit cards does the average Canadian have?